sudhersankv/numberplate-detection-ANPR-/README.md

 # numberplate-detection-ANPR-
-real time numberplate detection using OpenCV
+This is real time numberplate detection application using OpenCV, it uses a pretrained harcascade model (train your own model for relevant results).